 Anyway, I found a great program called RPG Maker VX Ace which allows the user to create a game with no programming knowledge, yet still allows for a programmer to write Ruby scripts at his/her whim.
 I just completed a little prototype to get the hang of it.
 You should play it!
 It only takes about five minutes to play from start to finish and, I think, is quite entertaining.

-Download the torrent here or download the file directly here.
+Download the torrent here (edit: The torrent is dead.
+Download it directly!) or download the file directly here.
 You will need a bittorrent program such as µtorrent to open the torrent file, or you will need WinRar to extract the file when downloaded directly.

 Let me know what you think!